 Regarding reliability, including \ac{frer} (\ac{tsn} standard \ac{ieee}~802.1CB) through redundant wireless links and channels is possible.
 The usage of several \acp{ap}, with the necessary seamless predictive handover between \acp{ap}, remains however an open challenge~\cite{10034532}.
 In addition, management of the transmission power can further improve the reliability by decreasing the impact of interference and obstructions in the transmission.

-Finally, regarding the resource management, the need for some sort of centralization in decision making for the configuration of the network nodes — \acp{ap} and switches — is supported both by \ac{tsn} and \ac{detnet} standards. \ac{tsn} \ac{ieee}~802.1Qcc standard define that 2 entities — the \ac{cuc} and \ac{cnc} — are responsible for monitoring and defining resource allocation and configurations~\cite{10034532}, while the \ac{detnet} Reference Architecture~\cite{rfc8655} considers the existence of a Controller Plane responsible for~\enquote{topology discovery and maintenance, packet route selection and instantiation or path fail-over mechanisms}~\cite{rfc7426}.
+Finally, regarding the resource management, the need for some sort of centralization in decision making for the configuration of the network nodes — \acp{ap} and switches — is supported both by \ac{tsn} and \ac{detnet} standards. \ac{tsn} \ac{ieee}~802.1Qcc standard define that 2 entities (the previously defined \ac{cuc} and \ac{cnc}) are responsible for monitoring and defining resource allocation and configurations~\cite{10034532}, while the \ac{detnet} Reference Architecture~\cite{rfc8655} considers the existence of a Controller Plane responsible for~\enquote{topology discovery and maintenance, packet route selection and instantiation or path fail-over mechanisms}~\cite{rfc7426}.
 An architecture should therefore consider the existence at least of a controller that configures and monitors the network nodes and the information flow.

-All the previous points can benefit from more flexibility and performance with a deployment using \acp{fpga}~\cite{PatentPatel2022}. \acp{fpga}, by allowing the reconfiguration of the hardware to fit the needs of the application(s), can support the deployment of new wireless \acp{ap} that combine the previous techniques accelerated by hardware.
+All the previous points may benefit from additional performance performance with a deployment considering hardware acceleration, for example through the usage of \acp{asic} or \acp{fpga}~\cite{PatentPatel2022}. \acp{fpga}, by allowing the reconfiguration of the hardware to fit the needs of the application(s), would add to the hardware acceleration, the flexibility of deployment and reconfiguring of new wireless \acp{ap} that combine the previous techniques accelerated by hardware.
 Such acceleration is essential to ensure the processing times are sufficiently small to allow determinism in the overall communication.